Facets and Filters overview

 - Enhance the discovery experience.
 Allow your shoppers to navigate through product listing or category pages.

 - Reduce discovery time and frustration.
-Help your shoppers to spend less time scrolling page after page of your product catalogue and quickly find what they are looking for.
+Help your shoppers to spend less time scrolling page after page of your product catalog and quickly find what they are looking for.

-- Offer a new way to search products by multiple attributes simultaneously, leading to a better understanding of your product catalogue.
+- Offer a new way to search products by multiple attributes simultaneously, leading to a better understanding of your product catalog.

 - Improve findability as Facets and Filters are based on product results and attributes, there should always be at least one product that matches the selected criteria.